 4.Review of ICD-10 diagnosis coding that also influences the SNFQRP and SNFVBP programs.

 5.Chapter specific guidelines pertinent to the Skilled Nursing Facility setting.

 6.‘Real World’ Coding Scenarios and “Live” coding practice.

-Maureen McCarthy, RN, BS, RAC-MT, QCP-MT, DNS-MT, OASIS Master Trainer is the President of Celtic Consulting, LLC and the CEO and founder of Care Transitions, LLP, a post discharge care management services provider.
+Presenter: Maureen McCarthy, RN, BS, RAC-MT, QCP-MT, DNS-MT, OASIS Master Trainer is the President of Celtic Consulting, LLC and the CEO and founder of Care Transitions, LLP, a post discharge care management services provider.
 Celtic Consulting is an Associate Member of Mass Senior Care Association.

 Participants Must Bring to the Workshop:

 - ICD 10 Coding Manual 2017 or newer.
 This may be purchased through a number of vendors including: AAPC and AHIMA; OR